COVID-19 UPDATES

 About Me

-I've been a teacher now for 7 year and still really enjoy teaching young people.
-Some of my favourite things about teaching outdoor games, reading a novel together and visual arts.
-I'm a born and bred Wellingtonian so I am still strongly connected with many of my friends I went to school with.
-In my own time I love to travel, play hockey and socialise!
+Kia ora!
+This is my 12th year teaching here at Kahurangi.
+I especially enjoy working with our older learners and leading an amazing team of teachers.
+Some of my favourite things about teaching are outdoor games, reading a novel together and visual art.
+I'm a born and bred Wellingtonian so I am strongly connected with my whānau and friends here.
+In my own time I love to read, play hockey, socialise and spend time with my young daughter.

 E: claire@kahurangi.school.nz